The latest news and updates with regard to the Rules and the ACPA is available on the Pharmacy Location Rules News page.

 ACPA Meeting dates

-The ACPA meeting dates for the remainder of 2015, and 2016, and the corresponding application lodgement timeframes for complete applications to be received by the Department of Human Services are outlined in the table below.
+The ACPA meeting dates for the remainder of 2017, and the corresponding application lodgement timeframes for complete applications to be received by the Department of Human Services are outlined in the table below.

 Please note these dates are subject to change.